-The Hamtramck Fire Department located in Hamtramck, Michigan dates back to February 11, 1857.
+The Hamtramck Fire Department dates back to February 11, 1857.
 When the Hamtramck Spouters organized themselves into a company known as Spouters No. Eleven.
 In 1883, a firehouse was built on the Northeast corner of Gratiot and Grandy Avenue by the Detroit Fire Department.

-It was not until January 1903, that the president and the clerk were authorized to enter into a contract with the Detroit Fire Department for fire protection.’
+It was not until January 1903, that the Hamtramck Village President and the Clerk were authorized to enter into a contract with the Detroit Fire Department for fire protection.

-Hamtramck’s Fire Department was organized November 16, 1914 with it rules and regulations established as of that period.
-They were first located on Berries Avenue, in a two car garage on the premises of the Detroit Lumber Company.
-Three months later they moved to the Briggs Mfg.
-Company plant, on Leuchner Avenue.
-There they occupied part of the first and second floors.
+The Hamtramck Fire Department was formally organized on November 16, 1914.
+With it’s rules and regulations established as of that period.
+The HFD was first located on Berres Avenue, in a two car garage on the premises of the Detroit Lumber Company.
+Three months later we moved to the Briggs Mfg.
+Company plant, on Leuschner Avenue where we occupied part of the first and second floors.

 In 1926, the City Engineer was authorized to prepare maps for the Fire Department, showing the location of all fire hydrants and boxes within the City of Hamtramck.

 Only two large fires were recorded in Hamtramck’s early history: the first occurred December 16, 1919; the second occurred in 1933.
 With monetary losses of $80,000.00 (1919) and $135,000.00 (1933).

 Martin Bishop was Hamtramck’s first fire chief.
 During his time the department headquarters were moved to the present Municipal Building.